|

 happened.
 Months later, his doctor gave him medication for

 depression, which helped greatly for a while.
+A few years

 later our teenage son went through a rebellious stage.